 Celebrate the glorious history of the American Labor Movement reading Howard Zinn to your family, and frantically finish your back-to-school shopping.

-$25 registration gets you a goodie bag, an embroidered patch, t-shirt, and wristband that MUST be worn all weekend for meals and to participate in group events.
+$20 registration gets you a goodie bag, an embroidered patch, an awesome t-shirt, and your wristband, which MUST be worn all weekend for meals and to participate in group events.
 There is no pre-registration (until Archie's Thursday night) so register ASAP to ensure you get a t-shirt in your size!
 Camping is NOT included in registration (see below), participants must register whether or not they're camping overnight.
 Extra patches and rally swag (old and new) will be available for sale.
 If phone service is available, we'll be able to accept credit cards for registration and merchandise, but the bar and camping are cash-only.

 Camping is $8 per person per night, to be paid (cash only!) at Papa Murph's bar between 11am 2am.
 If you're not camping, you're welcome to visit the campsite day or night and come or go anytime, but may not stay overnight.
 If you arrive and set up while the bar is closed, please be sure to check in and pay at the bar once they open.